 Nucleic Acid Production revenue is generated from the manufacture and sale of highly modified, complex nucleic acids products to support the needs of our of customers' research, therapeutic and vaccine programs.
 The primary offering of products include; CleanCap®, mRNA, and specialized oligonucleotides.
 Contracts typically consist of a single performance obligation.
-We also sell nucleic acid products for labeling and detecting proteins in cells and tissue samples research.
 The Company recognizes revenue from these products in the period in which the performance obligation is satisfied by transferring control to the customer.
 Revenue for nucleic acid catalog products is recognized at a single point in time, generally upon shipment to the customer.
-Revenue for certain custom nucleic acid products, with an enforceable right to payment and a reasonable margin for work performed to date, is recognized over time, based on a cost-to-cost input method over the manufacturing period.
+Revenue for contracts for certain custom nucleic acid products, with an enforceable right to payment and a reasonable margin for work performed to date, is recognized over time, based on a cost-to-cost input method over the manufacturing period.